andy4thehuynh/andy4thehuynh.github.io/content/blog/depend-on-not-depending-on-dependencies.md

 +++
 author = "Andy Huynh"
+categories = ["Code Review"]
 date = "2016-10-22T17:26:11-07:00"
-title = "A Simple Code Review Best Practice"
+title = "Depend on Not Depending on Dependencies" description = "A simple code review best practice." type = "post"
 +++

 When reviewing a pull request that contains a new gem, search it in RubyGems and check the homepage.
 Most homepages lead you to Github.
 Here, we can view its dependencies.